 Questions Question guidance 62.
-Please give actual or projected months and years for the completion of the following milestones: Site Stage - Outline business/viability/feasibility Site Stage - Site Secured Plan Stage- Planning application submitted Plan Stage - Development Funding Secured Build Stage - Start on Site MANAGING YOUR PROJECT The following questions will help us to understand who is managing the project and the experience they have.
+Please give actual or projected months and years for the completion of the following milestones: Site Stage - Outline business/viability/feasibility Site Stage - Site Secured Plan Stage- Planning application submitted / detailed refurbishment plans completed Plan Stage - Development Funding Secured Build Stage - Start on Site MANAGING YOUR PROJECT The following questions will help us to understand who is managing the project and the experience they have.
 63. Project Team Name Position in organisation Background (e.g. skills and experience relevant to your project) Involvement (e.g. role they are playing in the project) Please provide information about up to three key people from your organisation who will be involved in your project.
 Please explain your track record in 150 words or less.
 If you have managed a large capital project or other large projects before, please include this in your background to show relevant skills and experience.
 Don't worry if you have not undertaken an asset development project before.
 This programme is designed to support groups who are delivering capital projects for the first time and to support experienced groups undertaking new asset-based projects.
-64. Delivery partners: Delivery partner name Involvement (e.g. developer, lawyers, architects, housing/tenant manager, etc.) Status (e.g. initial conversation, working relationship, partnership agreement in place) Lead contact (A named individual from the partner organisation) Please list up to three delivery partners/services providers you have already identified that you may work with on this housing project.
-Do you know who will develop/refurbish the housing, who will manage any rented accommodation once built/refurbished?
-Many applicants will need support through this grant to determine who their delivery partners will be so do not worry if you do not have any delivery partners in place yet.